rockdaboot/wget2/docs/wget2_manual.md

   Note that a combination with -k is only permitted when downloading a single document, as in that case it will just convert all relative URIs to external ones; -k makes no sense for multiple URIs when they're all being downloaded to a single file; -k can be used only when the output is a regular file.

+  Compatibility-Note: Wget 1.x used to treat -O as analogous to shell redirection.
+Wget2 does not handle the option similarly.
+  Hence, the file will not always be newly created.
+The file's timestamps will not be affected unless it is actually written to.
+  As a result, both -c and -N options are now supported in conjunction with this option.

 * -nc, --no-clobber